-- MaiaLearning is a new program this school year. - Transcripts, Letters of Recommendations, Counselor and Teacher Forms are sent through MaiaLearning. - College Search, Career Search, Financial Aid, Interest Profiles and Resumes can be done here. - Database being built on colleges WW students are being accepted. - Common App and MaiaLearning can be synced.
+- Transcripts, Letters of Recommendations, Counselor and Teacher Forms are sent through MaiaLearning. - College Search, Career Search, Scholarships, Interest Profiles and Resumes can be done here. - Database being built on colleges WW students are being accepted. - Common App and MaiaLearning can be synced.